programminghistorian/ph-submissions/lessons/sonification.md

 + the base octave  for the music (middle C is conventionally represented as C5, so here 4 represents one octave below middle C),
 + and how many octaves to map the pitches against.

-Now we pass our data into the script by feeding it into the `my_data` array:
+Now we pass our data into the script by feeding it into the `my_data` array (this gets pasted in next):

 ```
 my_data = [